-The impacts of the COVID-19 pandemic have been felt across the board.
+The COVID-19 pandemic and its impacts have been felt across the board.
 Particularly in the retail and food service sector.
 From farm-level to consumer and everything in between.
-In March, the National Restaurant Association was “anticipating sales to decline by $225 billion during the next three months.
-Which would prompt the loss of between five and seven million jobs.”
-This has been felt in King County across 5,000 food establishments with over 100,000 employees.
+In March, the National Restaurant Association was “anticipating sales to decline by $225 billion during the next three months.”
+Which would prompt the loss of between five and seven million jobs.
 In a city where the vibrancy of diverse communities is expressed through food, the impacts go well beyond financial.

 There will be significant long-term impacts and widespread changes in how the sector operates.
 We are already seeing businesses adapt their business models in new and creative ways.
 Some businesses have shut down, some have pivoted, and some are still figuring out how to get by.
 All of this is happening with the uncertainty of how next month, next week, or even tomorrow will look.
 At Business Impact NW, we are continually monitoring and compiling info on the resources that small business owners need to weather the storm.
 We are helping businesses navigate COVID-19 resources wherever they fall on the spectrum.

 Through the Food Business Resource Center (FBRC), we are working additionally to compile and bring together specific resources and connections that farm and food businesses need.